lightscript/lightscript.org/pages/docs/docs.md

 ### Blocks
 In LightScript, a `{` at the beginning of a line parses as the start of an object, not a block.
-For example, the following code would be broken in LightScript:
+For example, the following code breaks in LightScript:

     if (true)
     {